-Computer

-Operating

-Properly (COP)

-Reset

-The overflow of the COP counter causes an internal reset and sets the COP bit in the SIM reset status register (SRSR) if the COPD bit in the CONFIG-1 register is at logic zero.

-See Computer Operating Properly Module (COP) on page 155.

-Illegal Opcode Reset The SIM decodes signals from the CPU to detect illegal instructions.
+Computer Operating Properly (COP) Reset The overflow of the COP counter causes an internal reset and sets the COP bit in the SIM reset status register (SRSR) if the COPD bit in the CONFIG-1 register is at logic zero.
+See Computer Operating Properly Module (COP) on page 179. lllegal Opcode Reset The SIM decodes signals from the CPU to detect illegal instructions.
 An illegal instruction sets the ILOP bit in the SIM reset status register (SRSR) and causes a reset.

-If the stop enable bit, STOP, in the MOR register is logic zero, the SIM treats the STOP instruction as an illegal opcode and causes an illegal opcode reset.
+If the stop enable bit, STOP, in the CONFIG-1 register is logic zero, the SIM treats the STOP instruction as an illegal opcode and causes an illegal opcode reset.

+System Integration Module (SIM)

-Illegal Address Reset An opcode fetch from an unmapped address generates an illegal address reset.
+Illegal Address An opcode fetch from an unmapped address generates an illegal Reset address reset.
 The SIM verifies that the CPU is fetching an opcode prior to asserting the ILAD bit in the SIM reset status register (SRSR) and resetting the MCU.
-A data fetch from an unmapped address does not generate a reset.
+A data fetch from an unmapped address using indexed addressing and PUL/PSH instructions will also generate an illegal address reset.